 If you believe in ghosts, you're not alone.
 Cultures all around the world believe in spirits that survive death to live in another realm.
 In fact, ghosts are among the most widely believed of paranormal phenomenon: Millions of people are interested in ghosts, and thousands read ghost stories on Reddit every day.
 It's more than mere entertainment; A 2019 Ipsos poll found that 46% of Americans say they truly believe in ghosts.
 (The nation is discerning in its undead beliefs; only 7% of respondents said they believe in vampires).

-The idea that the dead remain with us in spirit is an ancient one, and one that offers many people comfort; who doesn't want to believe that our beloved but deceased family members aren't looking out for us, or with us in our times of need?
-Most people believe in ghosts because of personal experience; they have seen or sensed some unexplained presence.
+The idea that the dead remain with us in spirit is an ancient one, appearing in countless stories, from the Bible to "Macbeth."
+It even spawned a folklore genre: ghost stories.
+Belief in ghosts is part of a larger web of related paranormal beliefs, including near-death experience, life after death, and spirit communication.
+The belief offers many people comfort — who doesn't want to believe that our beloved but deceased family members aren't looking out for us, or with us in our times of need?

 The science and logic of ghosts